Construction group donates $20K in concrete to support home for homeless youth

 Crema has previously been involved with the Property Industry Foundation through their range of charity initiatives, including the “Tour de PIF Melbourne” annual charity cycling challenge and various Gala fundraising events.

-“Homelessness is an issue that we hold very close to our hearts,” said Luch Crema, Executive Director of Crema Group.
+“Homelessness is an issue that we hold very close to our hearts,” said Luch Crema, Director of Crema Group.

 “Considering just how wealthy of a country we are, Australia’s homelessness rates are far too high – the statistics just blow you away.
 Anything that we can do to help get these young individuals off the streets and into a home is such a positive thing,” Crema said.